syncfusion-content/angular-docs/angular/ReportViewer/Report-Controller.md

 ### Enable CORS

 1. Add the CORS NuGet package.
-In Visual Studio, Goto the Tools menu, select NuGet Package Manager, then select Package Manager Console.
+In Visual Studio, goto the Tools menu, select NuGet Package Manager, then select Package Manager Console.
 In the Package Manager Console window, type the following command:

     {% highlight html %}